exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 ## Configuring SSO for ExasolDB
 ###  1. Create Exasol service account in AD
-Create a new user in AD domain to represent Exasol DB service.
+Create a new user in the AD domain to represent Exasol DB service.

 This can be done by following commands in power shell:
 ```